xgfone/ship/README.md

 	// which is `NewBinder()` by default.
 	// But you can appoint yourself customized Binder implementation Binder Binder
-	// Rendered is used to render the response to the peer, which has no
+	// Rendered is used to render the response to the peer.
+	//
+	// The default is MuxRender, and adds some renderer, for example,
+	// json, jsonpretty, xml, xmlpretty, etc, as follow.
+	//
+	//     renderer := NewMuxRender()
+	//     renderer.Add("json", render.JSON())
+	//     renderer.Add("jsonpretty", render.JSONPretty("    "))
+	//     renderer.Add("xml", render.XML())
+	//     renderer.Add("xmlpretty", render.XMLPretty("    "))
+	//
+	// So you can use it by the four ways:
+	//
+	//     renderer.Render(ctx, "json", 200, data)
+	//     renderer.Render(ctx, "jsonpretty", 200, data)
+	//     renderer.Render(ctx, "xml", 200, data)
+	//     renderer.Render(ctx, "xmlpretty", 200, data)
+	//
+	// You can use the default, then add yourself renderer as follow.
+	//
+	///    router := New()
+	//     mr := router.MuxRender()
+	//     mr.Add("html", HtmlRenderer)
-	// the default implementation.
+	//
 	Renderer Renderer

 	// Create a new router, which uses echo implementation by default.